-“Well, I feel like we just did a good day of God’s work,” cheered Elizabeth Williams, a member of St. David of Wales, Portland, as she summed up her experience at Interfaith Advocacy Day.
+“Well, I feel like we just did a good day of God’s work,” cheered Elizabeth Williams, a member of St. David of Wales, Portland, as she summed up her experience at the 2017 Interfaith Advocacy Day.
 She and I were among more than 450 people (an event record) gathered in Salem on February 7 to demonstrate that people of faith have things to say about the values and actions of our government.

 Hosted by Ecumenical Ministries of Oregon (EMO), the morning opened with prayers from leaders of Buddhist, Jewish, Christian, Muslim and Sikh faith groups.
 Jan Musgrove Elfers, Executive Director of EMO, exhorted us that this event was not just about the actions of this single day, but part of a bigger movement that supports the dignity of all people and the sacredness of creation.